ElisaLemaire/ml_project_ch315/README.md

 - For plotting, we use the [holoviews library](https://holoviews.org/) as it is one of the simplest ways to create interactive figures in Python (it is a high-level interface to the [bokeh library](https://bokeh.org/)).
 You mind find the [Getting Started section of the documentation](https://holoviews.org/getting_started/) useful if you want to understand it better.
 I also found [this guide from Caltech](http://bebi103.caltech.edu.s3-website-us-east-1.amazonaws.com/2019a/content/lessons/lesson_03/intro_to_holoviews.html) useful.

 ## Collaborate using github
 When you work locally, in order to collaborate with your friends you may want to use github.
-In that case you need to clone this repository and instead of
+In that case you need to fork this repository (so you will be the admin and can change things on github) and instead of

 ```bash
 git clone --depth 1 https://github.com/amir-elahi/ml_project_ch315.git